bklynate/nycjobportal/README.md

   APIKEY='123' (NYCOpen Data Key Here) baseURL='http://localhost:5000'
 ```

+Update the example env values with your own.

 _For more information on generating Google API keys follow the following guide_: [Using OAuth 2.0 to Access Google APIs](https://support.google.com/googleapi/answer/6158849?hl=en&ref_topic=7013279)